Celebrating 75 Years

 HSHC will also be launching a revamped Humane Education program for grades K-2, 3-5, 6-8, and 9-12, which can be delivered in person or virtually.
 Programming will be tailored for each grade bracket and will include topics ranging from dog bite prevention, to discussions about animal abuse, to advocating for animals within local government.

-HSHC will offer quarterly educational lectures beginning in March.
+HSHC will offer quarterly educational lectures in 2021.
 Topics will include:

 - Compassion Fatigue & Resilience